StanfordVL/GibsonEnv/README.md

 ### Starter Agents

-Gibson provides a base set of agents:
+Gibson provides a base set of agents.
+See videos of these agents and their corresponding perceptual observation [here](http://gibsonenv.stanford.edu/agents/).
 <img src=misc/agents.gif>

 To enable (optionally) abstracting away low-level control and robot dynamics for high-level tasks, we also provide a set of practical and ideal controllers for each agent.